By Eric Bright

 For those of you who might not be able to attend classes in a university due to a lack of time, financial limitations, and other obstacles, there are university courses at The Open University on Creative Writing, Start writing fiction, and Writing What You Know.

 Also MIT has open courses on Writing and Reading the Essay as well as Writing and Reading Short Stories.

 Lists of awesome online courses abound.
 To see a lot more open courses from different universities around the world, you can have a look at this list: 10 Universities Offering Free Writing Courses Online where you can see the names of ten universities and the free, open courses that they offer.
 The number of extraordinary resources is large.
 Many of these courses are amazing.

 Of course, there are many more university courses that are not free nor open in a sense that you have to register in the course, pay a fee, and physically go to a classroom in a university in order to be counted as a student.
 There is no way for me to list them all in here.
 They are all changing and more courses are added every day.

 What if I think I am awesome?

-Almost everyone who has ever written a paragraph on anything related to philosophy—or literature for that matter—thinks his writing style is awesome, almost all the time.
+Almost everyone who has ever written a paragraph on anything related to philosophy—or literature for that matter—thinks their writing style is awesome, almost all the time.
 If you ask me, some are even ready to kill anyone who ever dares

 When it comes to writing, most people who have been fortunate enough to go to a college or a university automatically assume that they write well, and their writing style does not need much improvement.
 Certainly